MinhHungPhan/gitlab/01-gitlab-essentials/05-building-and-deploying-java-app-to-aws-beanstalk/07-gitlab-ci-with-aws/06-how-to-deploy-java-app-to-elastic-beanstalk-using-aws-cli/README.md

 This command instructs AWS Elastic Beanstalk to deploy the specified application version in the specified environment.
 It triggers the process of stopping the current application (if any), extracting the new version, and starting the new application version, along with any associated environment configuration changes.

+## Granting Elastic Beanstalk Admin Access to 'gitlabci' User

+### Step 1: Sign in to AWS Management Console

+- Navigate to the AWS Management Console and log in with an account that has administrative access.

+### Step 2: Access IAM Service

+- In the AWS Management Console, find and click on the "Services" menu, then select "IAM" under the Security, Identity, & Compliance section.

+### Step 3: Users List

+- Within the IAM dashboard, click on "Users" in the left-hand sidebar to view the list of IAM users.

+### Step 4: Find the User

+- Search for the user "gitlabci" in the search bar.

+### Step 5: Open User Details

+- Click on the username "gitlabci" to open the user details page.

+### Step 6: Add Permissions

+- In the user details page, click on the "Add permissions" button.

+### Step 7: Attach Existing Policies Directly

+- Choose "Attach existing policies directly" from the options presented.
+- In the search box, type "AdministratorAccess-AWSElasticBeanstalk" to find the policy.
+If you're specifically aiming for broad permissions, you can use "AdministratorAccess".
+However, be cautious as this grants extensive permissions across your AWS account.

+### Step 8: Select the Policy

+- Once you find the "AdministratorAccess-AWSElasticBeanstalk" policy (or "AdministratorAccess" if you're using that), check the box next to it to select it.

+### Step 9: Review and Confirm

+- Review the permissions to ensure that the correct policy is being attached to the user "gitlabci".
+- Click the "Next: Review" button, then click "Add permissions" to confirm and apply the policy to the user.

 ## Best Practices

 - Use environment-specific configurations to manage different stages of your application lifecycle efficiently.